441020/Project-1-Ansible-Scripts/README.md

 SSH into the control node and follow the steps below:
 - Copy the _host file__ file to the ansible directory_____.
-- Update the __host__ file to include...
+- Update the __host__ file to include.your ELK machine..
 - Run the playbook, and navigate to Kibana____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Roles.
-Where do you copy it?_
+Where do you copy it?_To your Web VMs
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 Config file.
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_Config file.
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_This is specified in the config file.
 - _Which URL do you navigate to in order to check that the ELK server is running?
 Kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._